Traveling Through Turkey: In Conversation With Zondra Wilson

 - You can’t stay as long as you like at a particular location because the tour guide is there to accommodate everyone’s needs.

-- You can’t switch stuff up because the other travelers may not want to.
+- In fact, you can’t switch stuff up because the other travelers may not want to.

 I would definitely participate in another tour.